ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 ## Phone call recording

 A feature I used to use on my old Sony Ericsson dumbphone[^1] was recording phone calls.
-Especially when receiving important phone calls, being able to record them and listening to them at a later point tends to be useful. (or maybe you would just like to record your own or the other person's voice.)
+Especially when receiving important phone calls, being able to record them and listening to them at a later point tends to be useful.
+(Or maybe you would just like to record your own or the other person's voice?)
 However, it seems like in some countries, like the US of A, this is not allowed without the other person's consent.
 Nonetheless, we know that Apple is open to adapting their products to various regions. (or is Apple forced to by a certain Asian country?)[^2] But if so, why not enable call recording as well for certain countries?
 > Fix: you guessed it, incorporate an option to record phone calls (preferably with a button the call screen).

 ## Automatic download of updates